IainJackson90/pp2-rock-paper-scissors-lizard-spock/README.md

 # Features

-The features were created with the mindset of displaying clearly what option was selected and have a clean layout for easy user experience with ey capturing pictures and colors to grab the user attention.
+The features were created with the mindset of displaying clearly what option was selected and have a clean layout for easy user experience, eye capturing pictures and colors to grab the users attention.

 ## Existing Features